JULIE FIGGINS ND

 I would love to assist you in your healing journey if this philosophy makes sense to you.
 Please feel free to reach out for more information.
 To your health!

 I hold a Bachelor of Science in Biology from Gonzaga University (2000), a Doctorate of Naturopathic Medicine from Bastyr University (2005).
 I also completed massage therapy training through Brenneke School of Massage (2001).
-I am a member of the Washington Association of Naturopathic Physicians, the Naturopathic Academy of Environmental Medicine and the Psychiatric Association of Naturopathic Physicians.
+I am a member of the Washington Association of Naturopathic Physicians, the Naturopathic Academy of Environmental Medicine, the Psychiatric Association of Naturopathic Physicians, and the General Council and Register of Naturopaths

 As an adjunct instructor at National University of Health Sciences in Lombard, IL, I am privileged to teach Environmental Medicine to the next generation of naturopathic doctors.